Read ends drought, lifts Flyers to 3-1 win over Canadiens

 Giroux tied it on the power play with 2:10 left in the second period.
 The captain's wrist shot from the top of the left circle trickled through Price's legs.

+''We went back to playing the way we know we can,'' Giroux said. ''We did a good job of battling tonight.
+We played as a team and it was a real team win tonight.''

-Nesterov, playing his second game for the Canadiens, scored his fourth of the season and first since being acquired from Tampa Bay last Thursday on a slap shot 4:51 in.
+Nesterov, playing his second game for the Canadiens, scored his fourth of the season on a slap shot 4:51 in.
+It was his first goal since being acquired from Tampa Bay last Thursday.

 Alex Galchenyuk, returning from a three-game absence due to a knee injury, made a cross-ice pass and Nesterov fired the puck past Neuvirth.

+''We got a good start but as soon as we scored our goal, our attitude changed,'' Therrien said. ''We didn't have an attitude to compete.
+We stopped skating.
+We didn't battle to loose pucks.''

-NOTES: Montreal D Jeff Petry returned to the lineup after a one-game absence due to the flu. .
+NOTES: Montreal D Jeff Petry returned to the lineup after a one-game absence due to the flu. ...
 This was the final meeting of the three-game season series.
 The host Canadiens won the previous two, 3-1 on Oct.
 24 and 5-4 on Nov.
-5. .
-Flyers D Michael Del Zotto (lower body) missed his fifth straight game. .
-Gostisbehere and Konecny were replaced in the lineup by 34-year-old Nick Schultz and 28-year-old Dale Weise. .
+5. ...
+Flyers D Michael Del Zotto (lower body) missed his fifth straight game. ...
+Gostisbehere and Konecny were replaced in the lineup by 34-year-old Nick Schultz and 28-year-old Dale Weise. ...
 Read has seven goals.
-He started the season with five in his first five games.
+He started the season with five in his first five games. ...
+The 16 shots were the fewest the Flyers have allowed since giving up 14 in a 3-1 victory over Washington on Feb.
+8, 2015.

 UP NEXT